Are you eligible for Medicare?Updated September 18, 2017

 Those who do not enroll in Part D when first eligible will likely pay a late enrollment penalty if they decide to join a plan later, and continue to pay the penalty for as long as they have prescription drug coverage.

-Medicare Supplement Insurance (Medigap Plans)
+Medicaid and Medicare Supplement Insurance (Medigap Plans)

 A Medicare Supplement Insurance (Medigap) policy is an optional policy offered by a private company to fill in some of the gaps in coverage of Original Medicare (Part A and Part B).
 Because there is no out-of-pocket limit on spending for Original Medicare, obtaining a Medigap policy is a good idea for certain individuals.